 Why is that important?
 Because the electronic properties of this lattice is what makes gives carbon nanotubes their superconductive properties and sensor abilities.
 Understanding how even the littlest changes can cause electrons to change the way they are distributed in the molecule is of utmost importance if carbon nanotubes are going to useful and reliable in future technologies.

 The technique developed by IBM uses atomic force microscopy or AFM with a single carbon monoxide (CO) at the tip that interacts with the molecule being probed.
 Sensitive interactions can be measured so, as the authors state, “The CO termination of the tip acts as a powerful magnifying glass to reveal the atomic structure of the molecule, including its bonds.”
 Because environmental temperatures cause too many vibrations of the atoms themselves, the experiment must be run in a vacuum at -268C.
-An animation shows the interaction with the surface of a buckyball that allows for the electron distribution map to be generated:

 The ability to work with single molecules is on the rise.
 Related work at the nanoscale from Caltech has recently led to the development of a scale that weighs one molecule at a time.
 Other researchers continue to explore molecular assemblies that can function as their macroscopic counterparts, such as a single-molecule electric motor and even a car developed last year.